These gluten free apple cider donuts just taste like Fall! The cinnamon sugar topping is not to be missed.

 - No mixer needed!
 We’ll stir everything up by hand, and it really only takes a few minutes overall.

 - The dry ingredients: flour + baking powder + baking soda + salt.

 - The flavor: sugar (though not much at all; the apple cider will add more than enough sweetness) + cinnamon + apple cider.

 - For eggless donuts: unsweetened applesauce + Greek yogurt (both also help make these donuts super soft and moist).

 - The fat: a tiny bit of melted butter.

 - The topping: a bit more melted butter + cinnamon + sugar.

-I always start by whisking my flour, sugar, baking powder, baking soda, salt, and cinnamon in a large bowl.
+To make these gluten free apple cider donuts, I always start by whisking my flour, sugar, baking powder, baking soda, salt, and cinnamon in a large bowl.
 Then, in a smaller bowl, mix the rest of the ingredients together.
 Next, just add the wet mixture into your dry ingredients and mix with a rubber spatula until it all comes together and you have a nice, light batter.

 To fill your donut pans, you can use a piping bag but I always opt to just spoon the batter in.
 Do whatever is easiest for you!
 Bake on 350ºF for 12 minutes, or until the donuts feel springy when you lightly push your finger down on them.
 Let the apple cider donuts cool in the pans completely before adding your topping.